adammaj1/color_gradient/README.md

 # Features of colormaps:
 * number of the gradient segments
+* direction ( increasing/decreasing)
 * monotonicy of the lightness
-* function of color channel and the gradient segment: linear / nonlinear ( = interpolation between nodes)
+* function of color channel and the gradient segment: linear / nonlinear ( related what function is used for the interpolation between nodes)
 * cyclic / non-cyclic
 * type and a range of the numbers:
   * unsigned char and [0 ; 255]